Best practices to optimize the speed and performance of the labeling interface.

-At its core, the labeling interface is designed to optimize labeling speed and data integrity when displaying your data and labeling tools.
+At its core, the editor is designed to optimize labeling speed and data integrity when displaying your data and labeling tools.
 To achieve these goals, there are a few strategies we implement in the background:

 Strip EXIF data: Because web browsers have frequently changed how they handle EXIF data, we currently strip any EXIF data that exists on your assets to guarantee your labels are always drawn and stored at the same orientation, ensuring data integrity.

 Recommended best practices